Why hope for success?

 One of the strategies for dealing with stress on the job is to build up stress hardiness.
 Some example strategies include brief meditations, mantras, or breathing techniques twice a day.
 This is like building a stress hardiness muscle.
 Once these practices become routine, your family members will be ready to deal with stressors when they occur.
 (Maddi)

-When beginning a new job or getting one’s own apartment or trying anything new, your family member might worry, not only fearing failure but might also fearing success.
+When trying something new such as beginning a new job or moving into one’s own apartment, it is understandable that your family member might worry.
+They may not only be fearing failure but might also be fearing success.
 There can be fear that others will expect more.
-(McCrory) Often with support and especially with a wellness plan in place, this crisis will likely pass and the new level of expectation will be achieved.
+(McCrory) Often with support, and especially with a wellness plan in place, this crisis will likely pass and a new level of expectation will be achieved.

 Workplace Strategies for Mental Health